 6. Strolling The Christmas Markets

 Of course, you can walk over all the Christmas Markets without buying, eating or drinking anything.
 It is at least as enjoyable to look at the lights, inhale the different scents of roasted almonds, cinnamon or mulled wine.
 To see the lights and the decorations of the various Markets.
 The crystal and stars like decoration at the “Sternchenmarkt,” the angel at the “Engelchenmarkt,” or the Fairytales at the “Märchenmarkt.”
 There are seven different Christmas Markets in the city center.
 Enough food for your senses and no need to spend anything.
 Of course, if you are hungry, thirsty and want to buy a souvenir or a gift for your loves you can do so.
 I just say so, you do not need to?

 7. Free Organ Concerts

 The Organ concerts are also for me new.
 I did not know that there are concerts and that they are for free.
 I found two possibilities to listen to organ music.
 There is a free Lunchtime organ music at the Johannes Church at Martin-Luther-Square.
 During the week, at 12.30 p.m. you can listen to organ music for half an hour.
 You could also bring your lunch.
-Although it is not a Christmas offer only, I think, it has an exceptional atmosphere and mood if you listen to organ music at this season.
+Although it is not a Christmas offer only, I think, it has an exceptional atmosphere and mood if you listen to organ music this season.

 Another possibility to listen to professional organ music is the organ concerts at the church of St. Lambertus located in the historic old town.
 One show from an international artist each month and all for free, although some donations are welcome and appreciated.
 Indeed a unique free thing to do in Düsseldorf!